 If you think you want to be assessed for two professions, please consider doing so from the outset as you will save a great deal of time and money.

-Once you complete all three assessments, we will send you and the regulatory organization or registry you choose a report on the results.
+Once you complete all three assessments, we will send you and the nursing regulator or registry a report on the results.
 The results will be available within 60 days.
 Those results highlight competency strengths and gaps.
-The regulators and registry use these results, along with other information they have obtained from you, to help them make their registration decisions.
+The regulator and registry use these results, along with other information they have obtained from you, to help them make their registration decisions.
 It is important to note that NCAS does not make registration decisions.